CertAlert FAQ

 Can CertAlert Check For Certificates Used With STARTTLS?

-CertAlert can check for SSL certificates used with STARTTLS SMTP.
-The STARTTLS ports checked by default are 25 and 587.
-This can be changed via the SmtpStartTlsPorts configuration option.
+Yes, CertAlert supports checking SSL certificates used with STARTTLS SMTP.
+The default STARTTLS ports checked are 25 and 587.
+You can customize this via the SmtpStartTlsPorts configuration option:

 <add key="SmtpStartTlsPorts" value="25,587"/>